nhsconnect/eps-activity-reporting/pages/development/development_overview.md

 Response to searches will be a FHIR Bundle containing the requested Claim resources, or an OperationOutcome in case of failure.

 ### Error Handling ###
-The Prescription Exemption Checking Service API uses standard HTTP response codes with further details included in an OperationOutcome resource.
+The API uses standard HTTP response codes with further details included in an OperationOutcome resource.

 ### Security ###